The Thinking Skills Assessment (TSA) is an aptitude test taken by students who are applying to certain courses at Oxford.

 The TSA consists of two sections:

-- Section 2: is a writing task, that evaluates an applicants ability to organise ideas and communicate them effectively in writing.
+A writing task, that evaluates an applicants ability to organise ideas and communicate them effectively in writing.
 Applicants answer one question from a choice of four and the time allowed for this section is 30 minutes.

 Why is the TSA used?

-Different colleges and admission tutors will give different weighting to each of these components, and therefore there is no sure-fire way to know how much consideration will be given in each application.
+Different colleges and Admission Tutors will give different weighting to each of these components, and therefore there is no sure-fire way to know how much consideration will be given in each application.

 The TSA is used because applicants to these prestigious universities tend to be very closely matched on paper, with the majority of candidates receiving all A – A* grades.
-This is an extra differentiator for admissions tutors to look at.
+This is an extra differentiator for Admissions Tutors to look at.

 How is the TSA scored?

-The “mark scheme” will vary from admissions tutor to admissions tutor but regardless of marking style, all the tutors are looking for the ability to organise ideas in a clear and concise manner.
+The “mark scheme” will vary from Admission Tutor to Admission Tutor but regardless of marking style, all the tutors are looking for the ability to organise ideas in a clear and concise manner.